wavefrontHQ/docs/pages/doc/logging_send_logs.md

       </match>
       ```
   1. As part of preprocessing, tag the logs with the application and service name to ensure you can drill down from traces to logs.
 By default, the Wavefront proxy adds the `service` and `application` tags to the log data and assigns the value `none`.
-  2. (Optional) If you're already using a logging solution, specify alternate strings for required and optional log properties in the [proxy configuration file](logging_proxy_configurations.html).
+  2. (Optional) If you're already using a logging solution, specify alternate strings for required and optional log attributes in the [proxy configuration file](logging_proxy_configurations.html).
 See also [My Logging Solution Doesn't Use the Default Attributes](logging_faq.html#my-logging-solution-doesnt-use-the-default-attributes).

 ### Limits for Logs

 If logs exceed the maximum character limit for a message, tag, or value, the Wavefront proxy drops the logs.
 Ensure that your logs are within the given limits.
-See [How Do I Track Data Blocked by the Wavefront Proxy](logging_faq.html#how-do-i-track-data-blocked-by-the-wavefront-proxy).
+See [How Do I Track Data Blocked by the Wavefront Proxy?](logging_faq.html#how-do-i-track-data-blocked-by-the-wavefront-proxy)

 {% include note.html content="To increase the limits, ask your administrator to reach out to [technical support](https://docs.wavefront.com/wavefront_support_feedback.html#support)." %}